Entrance Crack (5.4) Climber's Log

 Originally, it was my intention to place all my pieces except the #6 Camalot and then walk that piece up the rest of the way.
 Maybe I wasn't reaching in deep enough or something, but by the time I was ready to do that, the crack was way too wide, and staying too wide, for that piece.
 I was just able to get in an iffy placement of the #3 Big Bro, and then finish to the ledge.

-Those who said that one should be a 5.8 or 5.10 leader for this one are overstating it a bit.
+Those who said on other sites that one should be a 5.8 or 5.10 leader for this one are overstating it a bit.
 I am neither.
 The holds or the friction were always there, but it was more a mental game because of the pro.
 On toprope, this route would be fun and interesting.
 On lead, it's different; the climbing is really not that hard, but how many people have enough huge pro to adequately protect this, and how many want to haul it along for whatever the next climb is?

 For those who are cleaning-- my follower was my 10-year-old son, who is already a stronger climber than I am but cannot place pro yet.
 When I asked him how he dealt with the route, he said he avoided the crack and stuck to the face, only getting into the crack as needed to clean the gear.

 |Posted Jun 28, 2015 11:47 pm|